 Safety drills will occur at times established by the administration.
 Students are required to be silent and shall comply with the directives of school officials during emergency drills.
-At a minimum, schools will participate in evacuation drills, severe weather drills, law enforcement drills and bus evacuations each school year.
-There may be other drills at the discretion of the administration.
-Non-compliance may result in disciplinary action.
+There will be a minimum of three (3) evacuation drills, a minimum of one (1) severe weather (shelter-in-place) drill, a minimum of one (1) law enforcement lockdown drill to address a school shooting incident, and a minimum of one (1) bus evacuation drill each school year.
+There may be other drills at the direction of the administration.
+The law enforcement lockdown drill will be announced in advance and a student's parent/guardian may elect to exclude their child from participating in this drill.
+All other drills will not be preceded by a warning to students.